 In my travels, I keep finding people whose life morals are parallel to my own.
 I meet more and more campaigners who believe in, promote, and live that lifestyle of “less”.
 The tiny house movement has been a monumental one.
 Sustainable, off-the-grid homes are being put up in rural areas all over the world.
 People live in mobile homes, vans, airstrip trailers, and old VW buses.
 I’m universes away from the NYC apartment living I was used to, that’s for sure.

 The road to minimalism is paved with a certain freedom, for some people.
 It’s not just about decluttering our lives, but also about living authentically—being authentically you.
 And your weirdness is just one part; your weirdness makes you stronger.

 I worry about being the weird one though.
 I worry about not having it all together, not having a game plan, and ultimately, not knowing what comes next.
-When I left New River in the spring, Connie told me: “You’re just fine.
+When I left New River in the spring, Connie said to me, “You’re just fine.
 Just own what is yours and don’t worry if some people have issues.
 We don’t have to be universally loved by all people.
 That’s our dog’s job.”

 Originally, Wyatt and I had talked about visiting the Black Canyon.
-He’s invited me to climb the Stoned Oven (5.11c) with him.
-He told me about the overall brutality of the climb: it’s a sustained route in Gunnison that is extremely hard to do this time of the year: thirteen pitches, almost entirely in the sun, loose rocks and complicated route finding.
+He invited me to climb the Stoned Oven (5.11c) with him.
+He told me about the overall brutality of the climb: it’s a sustained route in Gunnison that is extremely hard to do this time of the year.
+It’s thirteen pitches, almost entirely in the sun, has loose rocks and complicated route finding.